ValerioB88/simple-pydash/README.md

-## Gym Browser Dashboard
+## Browser Dashboard
 <img src="demo.gif">

-A simple and modular dashboard for OpenAI Gym that runs directly in the browser.
+A simple and modular dashboard that runs directly in the browser.
 Ideal for headless servers.
+This was designed to be used in conjunction with OpenAI Gym Environments.
+However, I have now used many times with in totally different scenario, so I am dropping the "Gym" from the name.
+You can still use it with Gym Envs if you want to!
+But you can do much more with this.

 This is _not_ designed to be used during training, but as a tool for analysing the behaviour of some agents in details, through the help of dynamic visualization.

 It uses [FastAPI](https://fastapi.tiangolo.com/) web framework and plots stuff through [WebSocketing](https://en.wikipedia.org/wiki/WebSocket).
 WebSocket uses TCP so you might get some lag.
 Feel free to re-make this with webRTC if you fancy!